seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 polymorphism").
 For example, a template over some type parameter ``T`` can be instantiated across any particular implementation that conforms to the interface or *concept*.
 A good example here is the highly generic properties of any type which models a node in a directed graph.
-LLVM models these primarily through templates and generic programming.
+LLVM37 models these primarily through templates and generic programming.
 Such templates include the ``LoopInfoBase`` and ``DominatorTreeBase``.
 When this type of polymorphism truly needs **dynamic** dispatch you can generalize it using a technique